scm-spain/howto-spring-cloud/reactive/README.md

 ## Issues
 This application will fail unless we disable the logback access log module, [since it's not compatible with the Async mode](https://github.com/akihyro/spring-boot-ext-logback-access/issues/2).

+## Enabling logback

+Uncomment the dependency on build.gradle, it's disable by default because the application does not work with the module enabled.